Running Scared (1980 film): Plot

 Afterward, they go to a diner where the latest music Del Shannon ("Runaway") and Ronnie Dawson ("Decided By The Angels") is playing on a jukebox and they encounter two young high school girls with a station wagon.
 One of the teenage girls shows LeRoy a new dance called The Twist.
 The boys go to a secluded spot with the girls and "score" with the girls before they go off to school.
 However, the boys have not been off the plane for long before Saxon's armed men, having identified them in the diner, are chasing and shooting at them in the night.
 LeRoy makes it out of the first ambush and gets back to his parents' home.
 Chaz loses contact with him but survives the ambush.

-The next morning Chaz is searching for LeRoy when a fancy convertible driven by an attractive, rich young woman named Sallie Mae stops to give him a lift.
+The next morning Chaz is searching for LeRoy when a fancy convertible driven by an attractive, rich young woman named Sallie Mae (Annie McEnroe) stops to give him a lift.
 She at first refuses to take Chaz to LeRoy's parents' house, and he threatens to cut up her car seats with a razor blade if she abandons him on the road.
 Sallie Mae consents to take Chaz to LeRoy's parents' house deep in the Everglades swamp, where her car breaks down in the driveway.
 LeRoy, Chaz and Sallie Mae are reunited.
 It is revealed that LeRoy's father "Pa" Beecher (Lonny Chapman) runs an illegal moonshine operation.
 The Beechers, Pa and Ma, have been out shopping and return to encounter Chaz and Sallie Mae who helps Ma Beecher with the groceries.
 Pa Beecher's temper hits the roof when he sees Sallie Mae's broken down convertible in the driveway, as it easily gives away the location of his home and that he's running an illegal liquor operation.
 The soldiers track Chaz and LeRoy to LeRoys' parents' home after spotting Sallie Mae's car.

 A shootout occurs at the Beecher home.
 Pa Beecher is angry that his moonshine secret is out, and curses his son LeRoy.
 LeRoy, along with Chaz and Sallie Mae, steal one of Mister Beecher's airboats and an exciting long chase continues through the swamp.
 Chaz later returns to his own father's (Pat Hingle) house and encounters his old girlfriend Robin.
 Robin, seeing Sallie Mae, thinks that Chaz has impregnated Sallie Mae.
 Sallie Mae also returns with Chaz to her parents' (who are vacationing in Europe) palatial estate and the two clean themselves up.
 After much adventure eluding Saxon, Dillman and their men, LeRoy and Chaz eventually overcome them.
 A romance has developed between Chaz and the wealthy Sallie Mae.